 The guide included everything from visual styles (colors, fonts, card styles) to interaction patterns (tap zones, animations, loading states) to a card system with corresponding content types.

-There had never been a comprehensive design update in the five-year history of the apps, so it was a rare and exciting opportunity to wipe the slate clean.
+There had never been a comprehensive design update in the five-year history of the apps, so it was a rare and exciting opportunity to start fresh.

 Selections from previous work.